tessoudali/w3bstream/HOWTO.md

 > strategy with `DEFAULT` event type and `start` handler will be created

 `info.appletName` defined the unique applet name under the project

-`info.deploy` if set as `true`, the applet will be created and start running.

 `info.wasmName` the resource filename